 BEST TIME TO VISIT

 WET SEASON: The rainy season in Hoi An is from September until January.
-Heavy showers are frequent which may come with typhoons and flooding.
-This isn’t the best time to visit Hoi An.
+Heavy showers are frequent which may come with typhoons and flooding, especially in October and November.
+These aren’t the best months to visit Hoi An.

-Just know that the Tet holiday or Vietnamese New Year celebration happens sometime between the end of January and early February.
-Many restaurants and shops will be closed during that time.
-Hotel rates will also be at their highest (if you can still get a room).
+Another factor to consider when planning a trip to Hoi An is the Tet holiday or Vietnamese New Year celebration.
+This happens sometime between the end of January and early February.
+Many restaurants and shops will be closed during this time and hotel rates will be at their highest.

-BY TAXI: Based on my research, it should cost you anywhere between VND 300,000-400,000 to get to Hoi An from Da Nang Airport via taxi.
-Going by taxi is fine, but you’ll probably pay less if you arrange for a private transfer through your hotel.
+TAXI: Based on what I’ve read, it’ll cost you at least VND 350,000 to get to Hoi An from Da Nang Airport via taxi.
+Going by taxi is fine, but you’ll probably pay less if you arrange for a private transfer.

 WHERE TO EXCHANGE CURRENCY

 Banks and gold/jewelry shops generally give the best exchange rates in Vietnam.
-We didn’t need to change currency in Hoi An, but we did try a gold shop in Hanoi and a bank in Saigon and exchange rates at both were great.
-In Hoi An, I read that gold/jewelry shops are slightly better than banks.
-I recall seeing several gold shops around the Central Market with favorable rates.
+We didn’t need to exchange currency in Hoi An but I read that the gold/jewelry shops around Hoi An Central Market give favorable rates.
 Just shop around and look for the best rate.